emanueluayza/GGTemplates/README.md

 ## Usage

-To use a template, you have to go to Xcode -> File -> New File and scrolldown until GGTools Templates section to choose one of them:
+To use a template, you have to go to Xcode -> File -> New File and scrolldown until GG Templates section to choose one of them:

 <img width="730" alt="Screen Shot 2020-05-11 at 14 05 04" src="https://user-images.githubusercontent.com/9702833/81589995-8427dc80-9390-11ea-9e4a-621c7a2db881.png">